-The Group has one non-executive director.
+The Group has two non-executive directors.

 The directors have established an Audit Committee (the "Audit Committee"), a Remuneration Committee (the "Remuneration Committee") and an AIM Rules Compliance Committee (the "AIM Rules Compliance Committee") with formally delegated duties and responsibilities to operate.